sea-bass/sea-bass/README.md

 ### Hi everyone 👋

-I'm a robotics engineer and applied scientist working at [The AI Institute](https://theaiinstitute.com/), focusing on task and motion planning with learned skills for long-horizon, contact rich manipulation tasks.
+I'm a robotics engineer and applied scientist working at the [Robotics and AI (RAI) Institute](https://rai-inst.com/), focusing on task and motion planning with learned skills for long-horizon, contact rich manipulation tasks.

 Previously, I was at:
 * (2022-2024) [PickNik Robotics](https://picknik.ai) working on [MoveIt Pro](https://picknik.ai/pro/) for robot behavior and planning in ROS 2.
 I still help out as a [MoveIt maintainer](https://moveit.ai/about/).